epiclabs-io/epic-video-player/README.md

 *NB*: This library is in progress and it still lacks a lot of features that are needed to work with video in the real world.
 You are more than welcome to contribute or ask for features.

-*NB2*: This is a first working version but unfortunately the **typescript definitions are not available at this point**.

 # Installation

 1. Install the dependency into your project